What Is Non-Owner Car Insurance?

 - Desired coverage limits and optional coverages

-- SR-22 filing requirement (if applicable)
+- SR-22 or FR-44 filing requirement (if applicable)

-Most insurers can provide quotes over the phone within 15-30 minutes, though some now offer online quote tools.
+Most insurers can provide quotes over the phone within 15–30 minutes, and some now offer online quote tools.
 Be prepared to explain why you need non-owner coverage, as some agents may be less familiar with this specialized product.

 When Non-Owner Insurance Makes Sense vs. Standard Coverage